 Too Much Fertilizer Can Cause Wilting Hydrangea Leaves and Flowers

-Too much nitrogen fertilizer applied too often or in too high concentration can cause excess foliage growth which grows weak, sappy and droops down with a wilting appearance.
-Excess nitrogen in the soil also causes the hydrangea to display fewer flowers then usual.
+Too much nitrogen fertilizer applied too often or in too high a concentration can cause excess foliage growth, which grows weak and sappy and droops down with a wilting appearance.
+Excess nitrogen in the soil also causes the hydrangea to display fewer flowers than usual.

 Hydrangeas are relatively heavy feeders and usually benefit from a fertilizer application in the Spring.

-However too much nitrogen fertilizer tends to cause hydrangea stems and leaves to grow weak and sappy (and display fewer flowers) which causes it to wilt and it is more vulnerable to pests and diseases.
+However, too much nitrogen fertilizer tends to cause hydrangea stems and leaves to grow weak and sappy (and display fewer flowers) which causes it to wilt and become more vulnerable to pests and diseases.

 Excess nitrogen can also be from lawn fertilizers which can dilute in heavy rain and run off into garden boarders and affect hydrangeas.